PowerPCFan/vscode-status-api/README.md

 #### GET
 - `/` (health check endpoint, returns `{"message": "OK"}` if OK)
+- `/trigger-rate-limit` (endpoint meant to test rate limiter - limited to 1 request/min - **this endpoint only exists if rate limiting is enabled in .env**)
 - `/get-status` (retrieves the user's status from the API.
 You only need the user ID.)
 - `/check-if-user-exists` (checks if a user exists.
 Requires user ID.)